Dr Shela Hirani

 PhD, MScN, BScN, RN, IBCLC

-Associate Professor, Lactation Consultant & Founding Director of Breastfeeding Advocacy Research Lab
+Professor & Founding Director of Breastfeeding Advocacy Research Lab

 The Vision of Dr Shela Hirani's